The64thGamer/cheeseepedia/content/izd85uo0r23ekzql/content.md

 The **New Rock-afire Explosion Control System** is a control system designed by Creative Engineering Inc. in the early 1990s as the standard control system for use with the New Rock-afire Explosion.
-It is significantly more technologically advanced than previous Creative Engineering control systems and was designed fully in-house, in contrast to prior systems such as {{< wiki-link "Rock-afire Explosion Control System" >}}.
+It is significantly more technologically advanced than previous Creative Engineering control systems and was designed fully in-house, in contrast to prior systems such as [Rock-afire Explosion Control System].
 As the hardware and software comprising this system has been unavailable for analysis by knowledgeable persons, some of the information on this page is incomplete or of a speculative nature.

 ## Overall system architecture